Careers with Bell

 Intellectual/Developmental Disability Services

-Direct Support Professional (Full Time and Part Time Positions)
+Direct Support Professional (Full-Time and Part-Time Positions)

 Minimum requirements: must be at least 21 years old, Requires HS/GED; most require no intellectual disability experience required, some locations require one plus years’ experience; valid driver’s license for 3 years, insurable driving record, and reliable transportation.
 Current physical and Mantoux (TB) test required.
 PA State Police background check, ChildLine clearance, and/or FBI clearance.

-Residential Program Supervisor
+Residential Program Supervisor (Full-Time Positions)

 Minimum requirements: HS diploma/GED and two (2) years of human service experience.
 Must be at least 21, possess a valid driver’s license, insurable driving record, and reliable transportation.
 Current physical and Mantoux (TB) required.
 PA State Police background check, Act 33, and FBI clearances.

-Senior Direct Support Professional
+Direct Support Professional A.I.M.
+(2 Full-Time Positions)

-Bell Family Shelter
+Resident Counselor Bell Family Shelter (Full-Time and Part-Time Positions)

 Minimum requirements: HS diploma /GED or 1 year experience in social services.
 Must be at least 18 years old.
 PA State Police background check, Act 33 and/or FBI clearances.

-House Program Manager (Full Time Position)
+House Program Manager Bell Family Shelter (Full-Time Position)

 Minimum requirements: Associate degree or two (2) years human service experience and two years strong supervisory skills and knowledge of office procedures.
 Must be at least 21 years old.
 Pennsylvania State Police Background Check, ChildLine Clearance, and FBI.